Orbital functions and heat kernels of Kleinian groups: Introduction

 then for any $x \in \HH^3$ we have

 \end{theoreme}

 Our main theorem does not require any finite measure assumption, note however that the lower bound required on the heat kernel implies that the Kleinian group has maximal critical exponent.
 The approach taken in this article has the benefit of giving a precise asymptotic of the orbital function provided that we restrain ourselves to the on-diagonal study.
-Compare to the weaker upper bound obtained in \cite[Theorem 1.2]{artmoiheatcounting1} which is valid everywhere and for any Kleinian groups.
-We will give an overview of the proof of Theorem \ref{maintheo} in Section \ref{secoverview}. \\
+Compare to the weaker upper bound obtained in \cite[Theorem 1.2]{artmoiheatcounting1} which is valid everywhere and for any Poincaré groups.
+We will give an overview of the proof of Theorem \ref{maintheo} in Section \ref{secoverview}.
 The main benefit of our main theorem is to reduce orbital function estimates to heat kernel ones.
-Notice that contrary to the orbital function, the heat kernel has the semigroup property which makes its analysis easier.
-Theorem \ref{maintheo} was actually designed to prove the
+Notice that, contrary to the orbital function, the heat kernel has the semigroup property which makes its analysis easier. \\

+In the proof, we only use the dimension 3 to prove Proposition \ref{propheatkernellip}.
+The proof of this proposition relies on the fact that we have an explicit and simple formula for the heat kernel in this case.
+Others formulas of the same type exist in all dimensions and one can most probably adapt the proof proposed here using the same method.
+However, the calculations are messy and it would have technically burdened this article a lot.
+As the main corollary of the above theorem concerns Kleinian groups, the author decided against it.
+Moreover, it seems to the author that the following statement, from which Proposition \ref{propheatkernellip} follows should hold.
+This would give a more satisfying proof to Proposition \ref{propheatkernellip} as it is interesting on its own in the author's opinion. \\

+\begin{question} Let $M$ be a complete Riemannian manifold with pinched sectional curvature.
+Does there exist, for any compact set $K \subset M$, a constant $C_K > 0$ such that for any $t \ge 1$ and any $x, y \in K$